Summer Camp 2024 FAQ

 When does registration begin?

 Registration is open for RTP Estuary Center – click here for complete details.
-Registration for summer camp at other centers will begin on Tuesday, February 15, 2022.
+Registration for summer camp at other centers will begin on Tuesday, February 14, 2023.
 All information will be posted on our website, and emails will be sent to our email lists.
 Registration is online or by mail.

 What is your mask policy?